sivaratrisrinivas/hoopla/README.md

 ## How

-The system works with two complementary search approaches:
+The system works with two complementary search approaches that can be combined:

 ### Keyword Search (BM25)
 1. **Index Building**: Processes all movie data and creates an inverted index (like a book's index, but for every word)